LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### Readings/Videos/DataCamp
 1. [Web Scraping in python](https://learn.datacamp.com/courses/web-scraping-with-python) Please complete 2-4
 2. [MongoDB in Python](https://learn.datacamp.com/courses/introduction-to-using-mongodb-for-data-science-with-python) Please just complete 1
+3. Install MongoDB for next class. https://www.mongodb.com/try/download/community You can also brew install on Mac.
+[Instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#) To confirm it is working, run "C:\Program Files\MongoDB\Server\5.0\bin\mongo.exe" from your command line and type in "show dbs".
+If you see some results, it should be properly installed.

 ### Notebook
 1. Create a markdown heading and explanation for each question in the webscraping_hw.docx file under week 22.